MabuseM/PROHITS_workflow/README.md

 # Acknowledgements

-The DEF workflow was developed using the KNIME Analytics Platform and DIA-NN proteomics outputs.
+The PROHITS workflow was developed using the KNIME Analytics Platform and DIA-NN proteomics outputs.

 Contaminant resources incorporated into the workflow include datasets from: